 * * * *

-If you don’t have a walking companion, several walking organizations host group walks and can help you find a like-minded partner.
+If you don’t have a walking companion, several walking organizations in the UK regularly host group walks and can help you find like-minded partners.

 Ramblers organizes hundreds of group walks throughout the UK each week.
 Their site has a robust search engine for finding the best walk near you.
-You just need to enter various parameters including your location (postal code), desired difficulty of the walk, distance, and theme (history, wildlife, gardens, adventure, to name a few.).
+Just enter various parameters including your location (postal code), desired difficulty of the walk, distance, and theme (history, wildlife, gardens, adventure, to name a few.).
 For a minimal annual fee, you can become a member and earn badges for completing various walks.
-Annual concessionary membership fee for members over 60 years of age is currently £20.50.

 Go4AWalk lives the Taoist belief that ‘The journey is the reward.’
 This group hosts a website resource for anyone who likes to walk.
 There are walks throughout the UK, as well as listings to meet walk partners and groups.
 Its members range in age from 18 to 80+.
-To learn more, subscribe to their free online informational newsletter with links to over 50 free walks, downloadable GPS waypoint data files and a peak bagging mapin addition to news, stories, hints, tips, photographs, competitions, and special offers.
+To learn more, subscribe to their free online informational newsletter.

 * * * * *